dlavrentev/learnjavascript/README.md

 10 is the radix which you should specify.
 Make sure to always specify the radix to avoid unpleasant surprises.
 The remainder operator (%) returns the division remainder between 2 numbers.

+/////////////////////// 4 Variables ///////////////////////////////
+Last updated April 2022
+Now that you've completed the first 3 chapters of this course, we recommend that you read the Features & FAQ page from the top-right menu.
+This will familiarize you with all the features available in this app as well as the reasoning behind some of them.
+It also explains the importance of sleep when learning something new!

+There are 2 ways to define a variable in JavaScript.
+Let's take a look at the difference between let and const.

+let
+The first time you define a variable, you have to prefix it with let = .
+Let's take an example:

+let name = "Sam";
+console.log(name);
+This defines a variable called name with a value of "Sam".
+The next time you'd like to use that variable, you reference it by its name (you only use the let keyword for declaration).

+Variables defined with let, can be re-assigned later on:

+let language = "C++";
+language = "JavaScript";
+Another example with numbers:

+let sum = 0;
+sum += 1;
+This is especially useful when you want to create a variable that needs to be incremented/decremented (such as a counter).

+MDN logolet on MDN

+const
+Variables defined with const cannot be re-assigned.
+This means you can use the = sign only once when defining the variable.
+Here's an example:

+const language = "C++"; // Cannot be re-assigned anymore console.log(language); // "C++"

+language = "Python" // ❌ Type error: this will break your script MDN logoconst on MDN

+A note about const
+An important note about const is that it does not create a Constant or an Immutable value.
+This will be thoroughly explained once we learn about arrays & objects.
+What you need to know, for now, is that you can only use the equal sign once, but you can still change elements inside an array or object.

+let vs const
+How do you decide if you're going to use let or const?
+The general rule is easy.
+Always go with const, until you realize that you need to be able to re-assign the variable later on, then switch it to let.
+With time it becomes easier.
+For example, when you define a variable count (that you expect to increment), you will immediately realize that and use let.

+The benefit of using const is that once a variable is an array, it will always be an array (but as you will see later on, the elements inside the array might change).
+This allows you to confidently use array methods on that variable because you know it will always be of type array.

+Can I use 'var'?
+When you're browsing the Internet for documentation, or Questions & Answers on StackOverflow, you will see a lot of code snippets using var instead of let & const.
+Even though var still works, its usage is discouraged as it may be confusing in a lot of scenarios.
+So you can simply replace var with let (or const if the variable is not being reassigned).

+Avoid using var when defining variables.
+Use let or const instead.

+A thorough explanation of why you should avoid var is available towards the end of the course.
+We follow a unique approach in this course where we teach you modern JavaScript before uncovering the legacy and it has worked quite well for most of our students!

+Recap
+When you use a variable for the first time in JavaScript, you need to declare it with either let or const.
+Use let for variables that you will need to re-assign later on (as in changing their value) Use const for variables that you won't need to re-assign later on.
+Variables declared with const are not constant.
+We will see why later in this course.
+Variables declared with const cannot be re-assigned so you cannot have the = next to that variable name after declaring it.
+If you see var, it's from the old version of JavaScript.
+You can convert it to let (sometimes const if the variable is not re-assigned).